 Now let’s imagine a peaceful cabin on a snowy day.
 What does it look like?

 Review the topics from the opening discussion regarding holiday traditions.
-Possible postures could be: Christmas Tree (tree with hands wide/low for evergreen branches), Advent Wreath (The wreath signifies the cycle of seasons.
-Try Wheel Pose or practice Circle of Trees), outside fun like sledding (locust and reverse plank), snow man building (roll like a ball), or snowball fights (low lunge with throwing arms), holiday baking (Kira Willey song: The Mixing Bowl).
+Possible postures could be Pine Tree (tree posture with hands wide/low for evergreen branches under which some animals hunker down for the longest, cold night of the year), Wreath (a wreath signifies the cycle of seasons.
+Try Wheel Posture or practice Circle of Trees as a representation), outside fun like Sledding (locust and reverse plank), Snowman Building (roll like a ball), or Snowball Fights (low lunge with throwing arms), holiday baking (Kira Willey song: The Mixing Bowl).

-Retell the story Over and Under the Snow by Kate Messner while incorporating the following poses: crescent moon, tree, skier, squirrel, owl, vole (mouse), frog, beaver (table with shins/feet together for tail), fox (balancing table with one leg out for tail, do both sides), bear, bee.
+Retell the story Over and Under the Snow by Kate Messner while incorporating the following postures: Crescent Moon, Tree, Skier, Squirrel, Owl, Vole (mouse), Frog, Beaver (table with shins/feet together for tail), Fox (balancing table with one leg out for tail, do both sides), Bear, Bee.
 Which creatures hibernate for winter?
 Model hibernation in Child’s pose!
-Lastly, enjoy a campfire (firelog pose) under the stars.
+Lastly, enjoy a Campfire (firelog pose) under the Stars.